 Audi Q4 e-tron and Q4 e-tron Sportback

-The Audi Q4 e-tron is only a concept for now, but a production version, along with a slinky-looking Q4 e-tron Sportback, will be along soon.
+The Audi Q4 e-tron is only a concept for now, but a production version, along with a slinky-looking Q4 e-tron Sportback, is tipped to arrive in 2021.
 Both are electric cars that, in concept form, deliver 310 miles of range, around 300hp and can go from 0-60mph in around six seconds.
 Expect similar for the road cars, which will be practical electric SUVs aimed at families.

 New BMW i3 (electric 3 Series)